qpdf/qpdf/manual/cli.rst

 .. qpdf:option:: --replace-input

-   .. help: replace input with output
+   .. help: overwrite input with output

       Use in place of outfile to overwrite the input file with the output.